Gerald Rizzer, Piano

 Ricardo Castañeda received his BA and MA degrees from Northwestern University, where he received an award for excellence in performance and won the concerto competition.
 He studied with Ray Still who was principal oboist if the Chicago Symphony.
 Mr. Castañeda has performed with the Chicago Symphony, Milwaukee Symphony, Grant Park Symphony and Chicago Opera Theater.
 Principal oboe positions include Chicago Sinfonietta, Lake Forest Symphony and Joffrey Ballet orchestras.
 He has made solo appearances in Latin America, Europe, and the United States.
 An active teacher in the Chicago area, he is on the faculty of Northeastern Illinois University in DeKalb and he is program director of the Birch Creek Music Festival in Door County, Wisconsin.

 Stacy Eckert, Mezzo-Soprano

-Stacy Eckert sings a vast repertoire .
-In opera, her portrayals include Dorabella, Waltraute, Regina and Carmen.
-As a concert soloist, Ms. Eckert’s numerous performances include Verdi’s Requiem, Beethoven’s Ninth Symphony and Bernstein’s Jeremiah Symphony.
-A member of the Chicago Symphony Chamber Chorus, Ms. Eckert has worked with Boulez, Solti, Barenboim, Mehta, Eschenbach and other conductors.
-She first performed with The Chicago Ensemble in the 21st season.
+Stacy Eckert sings a vast repertoire.
+In opera, her portrayals include Dorabella, Waltraute, Regina, and Carmen.
+As a concert soloist, Ms. Eckert’s numerous performances include Verdi’s Requiem, Beethoven’s Ninth Symphony, and Bernstein’s Jeremiah Symphony.
+A member of the Chicago Symphony Chamber Chorus, Ms. Eckert has worked with Boulez, Solti, Barenboim, Mehta, Eschenbach, and other conductors.
+She first performed with The Chicago Ensemble in its 21st season.

 Elizandro Garcia-Montoya, Clarinet